ankitects/anki-manual/studying.md

 When you click on a deck, it will become the 'current deck', and Anki will change to the study screen.
 You can return to the deck list to change the currently selected deck at any time by clicking on “Decks” at the top of the main window.
-(You can also use the [Study Deck](#studydeck) feature to select a new deck from the keyboard, or you can press the ‘s’ key to study the currently selected deck.)
+(You can also use the Study Deck action in the menu to select a new deck from the keyboard, or you can press the ‘s’ key to study the currently selected deck.)

 You can click the gears button to the right of a deck to rename or